KarateJB/eBooks/Database/PostgreSQL/06.Execute Dynamic SQL/README.md

 ## Solution

-We have to use the features of [Dynamic SQL]( https://www.postgresql.org/docs/current/ecpg-dynamic.html) and use [current_setting(get current value of setting)]( https://www.postgresql.org/docs/9.6/functions-admin.html#FUNCTIONS-ADMIN-SET-TABLE) to make the SQL can read the value of arguments.
+We have to use the features of [Dynamic SQL]( https://www.postgresql.org/docs/current/ecpg-dynamic.html) and use [current_setting(get current value of setting)]( https://www.postgresql.org/docs/9.6/functions-admin.html#FUNCTIONS-ADMIN-SET-TABLE) to make the SQL can read the value of arguments in `DO` statement.

 - create_dblink_wrapper.sql